In this article

 Converting Term to Whole Life Insurance and Other Combo Approaches

 From the high cost of giving birth to the price of soccer uniforms, it’s nearly inevitable that your finances will change when you become a parent.
-Most of all, there’s this knowledge, this pressure: Another human depends on you.
+Most of all, there’s this knowledge: Another human depends on you.

 That’s where life insurance comes in.
 It’s important to help make sure your family is protected if something happens to you, but it can be complicated—so doing your own homework is beneficial.